Blog Inventory The complete guide to inventory forecasting: Benefits + best practices in 2024

 2. Use an inventory management system

 To properly forecast inventory, all goods must be organized and accounted for.
 An inventory management system ensures all information about your inventory, from suppliers to stock and sales, is recorded in one place.
-Whether you use spreadsheets or inventory management software, it’s important to have a system set up.
+Whether you use spreadsheets or inventory management software (IMS), it’s important to have a system set up.
+The ideally IMS will have forecasting built-in to the platform such as with Cin7 Core which includes ForesightAI for ai-powered demand and inventory forecasting.

 3. Keep detailed records